Worst singularities of plane curves of given degree: Introduction

 \begin{question} What is the \emph{second worst} singularity that $C_d$ can have at $P$? \end{question}

-To give a \emph{reasonable} answer to this question, I have to disregard $m_P$ by obvious reasons.
-Thus, I will use the numbers $\mu(P)$ and $\mathrm{lct}_P(\mathbb{P}^2,\mathbb{C}_d)$.
+To give a \emph{reasonable} answer to this question, we have to disregard $m_P$ by obvious reasons.
+Thus, we will use the numbers $\mu(P)$ and $\mathrm{lct}_P(\mathbb{P}^2,\mathbb{C}_d)$.
 For cubic curves, they give the same answer.